 I know – you love everybody.
 That is a noble thought.
 I try and adhere to that most of the time.
 But there are times when you just have to kick out the weak posts holding up the upper tier and replace them with something — or someone — who really will support you.

 Choose those on your tiers carefully.
 Know it’s not a universal palate.
-And not everyone is here to help you eat your cake.
+And not everyone is here to help you hold up your cake.
+Some are merely interested in eating your winnings.